c00ler/image-service/README.md

 java -Ddata.directory=<path_to_directory_with_images> -jar target/service.jar
 ```

-By default server is running on the port `8080`.
+By default server is running on port `8080`.

 ## How to run service with sample data